lacc-2021/lacc-2021.github.io/about.md

 Papers will not have more than 10 pages, including figures and bibliography.
 They must be presented in the [Springer chapter book template](https://www.springer.com/de/authors-editors/book-authors-editors/resources-guidelines/book-manuscript-guidelines/manuscript-preparation/5636).

-The papers will be sent by using the LACC 2021 website.
+The papers will be sent by using the LACC2021 website.

 ### Paper submission